Bob Tuohy: Professional career

-Tuohy had much success during the 1964-65 season in the Australasian region.
+Tuohy had much success during the 1964–65 season in the Australasian region.
 In September, Tuohy opened with a 70 at the Victorian Open to hold the joint lead.
 He finished in the top ten.
 The following month, he played the Wagga City Open.
 He played poorly in the first three rounds and was not in contention entering the final round.
 However, he shot a final round 63 (−7), breaking the course record, to finish seventh.
 In November, he had success in the first round of the Australian PGA Championship shooting a 68 (−4) putting him two back of Eric Cremin's lead.
 He ultimately finished in solo fourth at 282 (−6).
 In November, he returned to New Zealand.
 While preparing for the New Zealand Open he shot a "spectacular" 65 (−8) in practice including his first hole-in-one.
 The good play continued in the first round as he shot a 35 (−2) on the front nine to take the early lead and ultimately finished with a 71 (−2).
 He was in joint second place at this point.
 However, he was not near the lead as the tournament concluded.
 In December, he played excellently at the Wills Masters.
 He opened with an even-par 70, however, putting him in a tie for 17th, seven behind leader Ted Ball.
 However, he shot a second round 63 (−7) to tie the course record and take a one shot lead over Ball.
 "It's the best I've putted in years," Tuohy said afterwards.
 His round include seven birdies and an eagle.
 In the third round, he "struggled" to a 70 (E) and fell five shots behind Ball.
 During the final round, Tuohy was unable to make a comeback – shooting a 68, matching Ball's score – but still managed joint second with Barry Coxon.
 The next week, he played the BP Tournament at Titirangi Golf Course in Auckland, New Zealand.
 Tuohy again set a course record, shooting an opening round 66 (−6), breaking the mark established by Peter Thomson nine years ago.
 He held a two stroke lead over John Sullivan.
 In the second round, he "slumped" to a 72 (E) but was only one back.
-He ultimately closed with a 81 (+9) and finished 20 shots behind Bill Dunk.
+He ultimately closed with an 81 (+9) and finished 20 shots behind Bill Dunk.
 Three weeks later, he nearly successfully defended his New Zealand PGA Championship, again finishing behind Barry Coxon in solo second.